History of British Airways in Timeline

 1992: Acquisition of Dan-Air

-March 1993: Formation of British Asia Airways
+March 1993: Formation of British Asia Airways and purchase of stake in Qantas

-In March 1993, British Asia Airways, a subsidiary based in Taiwan, was formed to operate between London and Taipei and BA purchased a 25% stake in the Australian airline Qantas.
+In March 1993, British Asia Airways, a subsidiary based in Taiwan, was formed to operate between London and Taipei.
+That same month BA purchased a 25% stake in the Australian airline Qantas.

 1993: Lawsuit for libel

-1997: Controversial Project Utopia Livery Change
+1997: Controversial change to Project Utopia livery

-June 1998: Waterside Head Office Completed
+June 1998: Waterside head office completed

 September 1998: Formation of Oneworld airline alliance

-In September 1998, British Airways, along with other airlines, formed the Oneworld airline alliance.
+In September 1998, British Airways, along with American Airlines, Cathay Pacific, Qantas, and Canadian Airlines, formed the Oneworld airline alliance.

-1998: Establishment of budget airline, Go
+1998: Establishment of budget airline Go

-February 1999: Oneworld began operations
+February 1999: Oneworld begins operations

-In 1999, British Airways co-founded the Oneworld airline alliance with American Airlines, Cathay Pacific, and Qantas.
+In 1999, British Airways co-founded the airline alliance Oneworld with American Airlines, Cathay Pacific, and Qantas.

-1999: Virgin Atlantic action thrown out
+1999: US lawsuit thrown out

-March 2000: Ayling removed from position
+March 2000: Removal of Bob Ayling

 In March 2000, Bob Ayling was removed from his position and British Airways announced Rod Eddington as his successor.